Selmirrrrr/inkdrop-opentasks/README.md

 Notes whose status has been manually set to `dropped` or `onHold` won't have its status updated by the plugin.

+### Manual refresh

+Notes statuses are set "automagically" when a note is saved.

+But, on the first time, you'll need to trigger it manually with one of those two methods :

+ - keyboard shortcut : `CTRL` + `ALT` + `T`
+ - menu : `Menu` > `Plugins` > `opentasks` > `Trigger a manual refresh of the note status`

+ This will iterate through all your notes and set the status according to your tasks.

 ## Changelog

 - 1.1.2